Kitakata Station: Lines

-Kitakata Station is served by the Ban'etsu West Line, and is located 81.2 rail kilometers from the official starting point of the line at Kōriyama.
+Kitakata Station is served by the Ban'etsu West Line, located 81.2 rail kilometers from the official starting point of the line at Kōriyama.

 Station layout

 Kitakata Station has a single side platform and a single island platform connected to the station building by a footbridge.
 The station has a Midori no Madoguchi staffed ticket counter.

 Platforms

 History

 Kitakata Station opened on January 20, 1904.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on April 1, 1987.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 909 passengers daily (boarding passengers only).